freeCodeCamp/freeCodeCamp/README.md

 have to have `socket.io.js` file anywhere in your project, it will be generated automatically at runtime.

 And that's it, we are done!
+If you want to see a really cool real-time dashboard example, refer to [pull request #23](https://github.com/sahat/hackathon-starter/pull/23/files).

 <hr>